JoaoMiranda-88237-UM/ESRG_class/README.md

 ## How it works?

 Each Client is connected to the Server via TCP/IP.
 After the connection is established, each client can send to the server a character string passed by argument via command line.
 The server after receiving the message, it forwards the received messages to all connected Clients, and identifies the client that has sent the message.
-In order to check the status of each connected client.
-Every 5 seconds the Server checks if each client is still ONLINE or AFK. (it is not shown on the terminal).
+In order to check the status of each connected client, every 5 seconds the Server checks if each client is still ONLINE or AFK. (it is not shown on the terminal).

 #### Interconnection